 In 1976, John W. Hall, became the Executive Director.
 He would serve for two years followed by Dr. Walter M. Brame, who served as Executive Director (later changed to President and CEO) from 1979-1992.
 Under Dr. Brame’s leadership, the League grew in staff size to 22 and its annual operating budget grew from less than $200,000 to over $2 million.
 In 1993, Rodney N. Brooks became the President and served through April 1995, followed by Lawrence Borom from 1997-1999.
 Dr. Brame returned to the position of President and CEO in 1999 and remained until his retirement in 2011.
 In 2012, the Board of Directors unanimously appointed Joseph D. Jones as its seventh President and Chief Executive Officer.
 Through his dynamic leadership, Mr. Jones will lead staff and volunteer teams focused in the areas of workforce development and neighborhood transformation models in Employment, Housing Education and Health.

-Today, the Grand Rapids Urban League is dedicated to delivering services and creating systemic changes which eliminate racism and increase the availability of quality life chances.
+In 2020, we officially renamed the Urban League of West Michigan to show our services reach beyond Grand Rapids.
+Today, the Urban League of West Michigan is dedicated to delivering services and creating systemic changes which eliminate racism and increase the availability of quality life chances.
 Our goals then are to enable African Americans, other minorities and the disadvantaged to become self-sufficient, secure, and healthy by providing programs in education, job training, employment, housing, health and economic development and to collaborate with other community groups to help achieve these goals.